-It will also be important for these standards to be substantially similar to those used in other significant markets (such as the United States) in order to incentivise manufacturers to export their electric and hybrid vehicles to GCC countries in mass quantities.
+It will also be important for these standards to be substantially similar to those used in other significant markets (such as the United States) to incentivise manufacturers to export their electric and hybrid vehicles to GCC countries in mass quantities.
 Uncertainty in the standards could potentially cause problems in the licensing of such vehicles as well as inconsistency of product quality, therefore frustrating the objectives of standardisation and objective to create a sustainable electric and hybrid market in the UAE.

 The Dubai Green Mobility Initiative was established in 2015 by the Supreme Council of Energy as a strategy to achieve sustainable development and to create a low-carbon economy by promoting the use of hybrid cars and electric vehicles in Dubai.
 In addition, Vision 2021 was launched by His Highness Sheikh Mohammed bin Rashid Al Maktoum, the Prime Minister of the UAE and the Ruler of Dubai.
-One of the pillars of the Vision 2021 project is to create a sustainable environment and infrastructure, measured by a number of key performance indicators including a targeted air quality index of 90 per cent and an increase in clean energy contribution by 2021.
-Despite the covid-19 pandemic, this goal has not been amended (at least publicly).
+One of the pillars of the Vision 2021 project was to create a sustainable environment and infrastructure, measured by a number of key performance indicators.
+The Vision 2021 site reports that many of the targets were achieved, including an Air Quality Index of 91.4 per cent and a 10.64 per cent share of clean energy contribution.

 Shared transportation services continue to be a growing trend in the UAE; car-sharing service Udrive launched in Abu Dhabi in 2018 after finding popularity in Dubai the previous year.
 Users rely on an app to find cars in their vicinity, which can then be driven to a location and left behind.
+The covid-19 pandemic, however, has reduced the viability of these services; vehicles are still subject to maximum occupancy restrictions where the occupants are not from the same family or household.

 Regulations and standards in relation to connected and automated driving vehicles are still under development at the time of writing, but it is expected that the UAE will continue to be progressive with its legal framework to enable such vehicles to enter the market in the UAE.
 Following the launch of the Dubai Smart Self-Driving initiative in 2016, it is anticipated that 25 per cent of all Dubai's journeys will be self-driving by 2030.
-Dubai began flight testing the world's first electronic autonomous passenger drones (autonomous air taxis) in 2017, with trials expected to run until at least 2022.
+Dubai began flight testing the world's first electronic autonomous passenger drones (autonomous air taxis) in 2017, with services planned to launch in 2023.
 Legislative and operational guidelines continue to be developed, and are expected to be the first of their kind worldwide.